 OP&F's Board of Trustees has incorporated the risk parity concept into OP&F's asset liability valuation with the goal of reducing equity risk exposure, which reduces overall Total Portfolio risk without sacrificing return, and creating a more risk-balanced portfolio based on their relationship between asset classes and economic environments.
-From the notional portfolio perspective above, the Total Portfolio may be levered up to 1.2 times due to the application of leverage in certain fixed income asset classes.
+From the notional portfolio perspective above, the Total Portfolio may be levered up to 1.25 times due to the application of leverage in certain fixed income asset classes.

-Discount Rate For 2019, the total OPEB liability was calculated using the discount rate of 3.56 percent.
-For 2018, the total OPEB liability was calculated using the discount rate of 4.66 percent.
+Discount Rate For 2020, the total OPEB liability was calculated using the discount rate of 2.96 percent.
+For 2019, the total OPEB liability was calculated using the discount rate of 3.56 percent.
 The projection of cash flows used to determine the discount rate assumed the contribution from employers and from members would be computed based on contribution requirements as stipulated by State statute.
 Projected inflows from investment earnings were calculated using the longer-term assumed investment rate of return of 8 percent.
 Based on those assumptions, OP&F's fiduciary net position was projected to not be able to make all future benefit payments of current plan members.
-Therefore, a municipal bond rate of 2.75 percent at December 31, 2019 and 4.13 percent at December 31, 2018, was blended with the long-term rate of 8 percent, which resulted in a blended discount rate of 3.56 percent for 2019 and 4.66 percent for 2018.
+Therefore, a municipal bond rate of 2.12 percent at December 31, 2020 and 2.75 percent at December 31, 2019, was blended with the long-term rate of 8 percent, which resulted in a blended discount rate of 2.96 percent for 2020 and 3.56 percent for 2019.
 The municipal bond rate was determined using the Bond Buyers General Obligation 20-year Municipal Bond Index Rate.
-The OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments until 2034.
-The long-term expected rate of return on health care investments was applied to projected costs through 2034, and the municipal bond rate was applied to all health care costs after that date.